The Value of Financial Transparency and Open Government

 - South Carolina open records requests initially dropped by two-thirds after the creation of its transparency website, reducing staff time and saving an estimated tens of thousands of dollars.

 - Once South Dakota’s new transparency website was launched, an emboldened reporter requested additional information on subsidies that led legislators to save about $19 million per year by eliminating redundancies in their economic development program.

 - Increased competition, partially resulting from the launch of Florida’s contract database, has allowed the state to re-procure and re-negotiate contracts at lower costs, saving $3.2 million between October 2012 and June 2013.

 - Massachusetts’ procurement website has saved the state $3 million by eliminating paper, postage and printing costs associated with information requests by state agencies and paperwork from vendors.

-It’s clear that financial transparency delivers strong results.
+It’s clear that financial transparency and open government practices deliver strong results.

 The OpenGov Platform is the most robust and affordable financial transparency software used by over one hundred state and local governments in the US and Canada.
 Our Annual, Current Year, Balance Sheet, Checkbook and Transaction products empower administrators to be more efficient and engage the public to be more informed.